 However, Medi-Cal and SSI limit the amount of financial resources recipients can own.
 They do this to try to ensure that the funds are benefiting the truly needy.
 In 2020, the resource limit is $2,000 for an individual.
 So if a disabled child is left an inheritance that is over $2,000 after the death of a parent, they would no longer be eligible to receive governmental benefits.

-A Special Needs trust is a type of irrevocable trust that continues as long as the disabled child is alive or until funds run out.
+A Special Needs Trust is a type of irrevocable trust that continues as long as the person with disabilities is alive or until funds run out.
 The Trust is managed by an independent Trustee for the benefit of the disabled child.
-Assets included in the Trust will not be viewed as being owned by the disabled child and can be used for the child’s health, maintenance, education and support, beyond the basics covered by Medi-Cal.
+Assets included in the Trust will not be viewed as being owned by the disabled child and can be used for the child’s health, maintenance, education, and support, beyond the basics covered by Medi-Cal.